 Needlepointers.com has been bringing you exciting new projects made from Loop Yarn.
-In this photo and video tutorial, we bring you another fun and exciting new project, our Loop Yarn Textured blanket.
-This blanket is fun, quick and easy to make.
+In this photo and video tutorial, we bring you another fun and an exciting new project, our Loop Yarn Textured blanket.
+This loop yarn blanket pattern is fun, quick and easy to make.

 Learn how to make this Loop Yarn Textured Blanket by watching our video below or keep reading this post.